-- the decrease of import dependency,
+- reduction of import dependency,

 - supply security.